Course Outline

 f) Navigation mechanisms

-g) Navigation order and reading sequence
+g) Navigation and reading order

 j) Links

-k) Automatic playback of pages
+k) Automatic page playback

 l) Content contrast